loganathanspr/project-planner/planner-prompt.md

 - Use action verbs in issue titles.
 - Include clear DoD in every level.
 - Use labels instead of extra layers (e.g., MVP → `mvp-1`, `mvp-2`).
+- Sequence for fast, demonstrable value: return epics as an explicitly ordered list from lowest complexity/highest immediate value to highest complexity.
+Note any dependencies that influence order.

 ### Example